-Various calculators available online can help you determine the number of calories burned while running, swimming, or cycling.
-Apart from these calculators, you may also download apps on your phone, helping track your calorie burnings.
+Various calculators available online and mobile apps can help you determine the number of calories you are burning with running, swimming, or cycling.

-A well-known formula establishes the calories burned to be the duration of workout in minutes multiplied with MET*3.5*weight in kg divided by 200.
+A well-known formula establishes the calories burned to be the workout duration in minutes multiplied with MET*3.5*weight in kg divided by 200.
 Here, MET stands for metabolic equivalents, also called the resting metabolic rate.

 All physical activities listed above help in burning calories.
 These activities also contribute to your mental and physical well-being.
-The number of calories burned always depends on an individual’s body weight, metabolism rate, and workout intensity.
-Physical activities supported by a balanced diet make a healthy weight loss program.
+Do keep in mind that the number of calories burned also depends on the individual’s body weight, age, muscle mass, metabolism rate, and the intensity of the workout.